 This event will happen rain or shine – please come dressed for the weather and wear quality shoes/boots.
 Tools, water, work gloves, and snacks will be provided.

-There is a grass parking lot at Saul Lake Bog.
+There is a gravel parking lot at Saul Lake Bog.
 We will gather in the lot near the preserve signage at 9:00am, and will hike into the preserve together.

 The Land Conservancy’s 20 nature preserves contain an incredible diversity of natural features including prairies, forests, and wetlands that are great places to explore.
 However, invasive species and altered natural processes threaten to degrade the ecological quality of many of our preserves.
 Active management is often needed to ensure the long-term sustainability of these wonderful natural areas, and we need your help.